ElPainis/Fly-E3-Pro-v3/README.md

 # 🚨 _One-Stop-Shop_ Klipper Configuration

-This branch contains the Klipper configuration the conversion guide and firmware for the **Sovol SV06** Fly-E3-Pro-v3
+This branch contains the Klipper configuration the conversion guide and for the **Sovol SV06** Fly-E3-Pro-v3

 | Printer                                                         | Branch                                                                                    |
 | --------------------------------------------------------------- | ----------------------------------------------------------------------------------------- |